ernestwisniewski/kbin/docs/admin_guide.md

 php bin/console kbin:ap:keys:update
 ```

-Next, log in and create a magazine named "random" to which unclassified content from the fediverse will flow.
+Next, log in and create a magazine named “random” to which unclassified content from the Fediverse will flow.

 ### Upgrades

-If you perform a kbin upgrade (eg. `git pull`), be aware to _always_ execute the following Bash script:
+If you perform a kbin upgrade (e.g., `git pull`), be aware to _always_ execute the following Bash script:

 ```bash
 ./bin/post-upgrade
 ```

-And when needed also execute: `sudo redis-cli FLUSHDB` to get rid of Redis cache issues.
+And when needed, also execute: `sudo redis-cli FLUSHDB` to get rid of Redis cache issues.
 And reload the PHP FPM service if you have OPCache enabled.

 ### Backup and restore